 When Axia began work on the firm’s online reputation, a Google search for the company's brand name (branded keyword) returned seven negative reviews within the first 20 results.

-Axia's plan also included AwardAbility, our awards recognition program, aimed at highlighting the company’s accomplishments and improving the results of its recruiting efforts.
+- AwardAbility, Axia's awards recognition program, aimed at highlighting the company’s accomplishments and improving the results of its recruiting efforts

 As a national public relations firm, Axia utilized its relationships with reporters nationally and on a local level throughout the country as the national mortgage firm added retail storefront locations to its footprint.
 Axia also enabled its Avalon hyperlocal system to secure additional local PR coverage for the client by sharing new hires and charity news briefs with the local media.

-In the second quarter of the following year, our relationships with national media outlets led to 1,053 more articles – at a value of $20.9 million – including outlets like American Banker, Insurance Business Review, Money Magazine, National Mortgage Banker and TV news stories.
-We also secured local media placement in various cities where the company had branch offices, including appearances in the Dallas Business Journal, Florida Times-Union, Florida Trend and Savannah Morning News.
+In the second quarter of the following year, Axia's relationships with national media outlets led to 1,053 more positive articles at outlets like American Banker, Insurance Business Review, Money Magazine, National Mortgage Banker as well as several TV news stories.
+Axia also secured local media placement in various cities where the company had branch offices, including appearances in Dallas Business Journal, Florida Times-Union, Florida Trend, and Savannah Morning News.

-Over the course of the two-year PR campaign, the total value of the 3,903 articles we generated for our client exceeded $62.5 million.
-In fact, we generated so much positive media that negative reviews about our client did not appear until Page 6 of Google’s search results.
+Over the course of the two-year PR campaign, the total value of the 3,903 articles Axia generated for its client created so much positive media that negative reviews did not appear until page 6 of Google’s search results.

-In the subsequent years, fewer negative reviews have appeared, and those that do seldom make it as high as Page 3 in search results.
-If they do, we aggressively work to counter them with more positive media coverage and branded keyword optimization that quickly pushes the negative reviews back several pages on Google and other search engines.
+In the subsequent years, fewer negative reviews have appeared, and those that do seldom make it as high as page 3 in search results.
+Axia aggressively works to counter any new negative reviews with more positive earned media coverage and branded keyword optimization that quickly pushes the negative reviews back several pages on Google and other search engines.

-Axia's awards recognition program supported our efforts.
-Prior to its relationship with us, the client had never earned an award in its eight-year history.
-With Axia’s help, the company earned more than 20 awards in 24 months, including “Companies with Heart,” “Companies Who Care” and recognition as one of the “Best and Brightest Companies to Work For” from the National Association for Business Resources.
-Upon bestowing that award, the NABR referred to our client as “a superior workplace based on excellence in its innovative strategies as well as industry leadership.”
+Prior to its relationship with Axia, the mortgage broker had never earned an award in its eight-year history.
+With Axia’s help, it earned more than 20 awards in 24 months, including “Companies with Heart,” “Companies Who Care,” and recognition as one of the “Best and Brightest Companies to Work For” from the National Association for Business Resources.
+Upon bestowing that award, the NABR referred to Axia's client as “a superior workplace based on excellence in its innovative strategies as well as industry leadership.”

 Several other awards also recognized the company as a great place to work.
-The awards helped inspire top mortgage professionals to seek new careers with our fast-growing client.
+The awards helped inspire top mortgage professionals to seek new careers with the fast-growing company.